 Members of the Board of Education are elected on a staggered term basis by qualified voters at the annual election of the District (held in May of each year).
 The term of office for each board member is 3 years and the number of terms that may be served is unrestricted.
-Beginning in the 2017-2018 fiscal year, the number of elected board members were reduced from nine to seven.
 A president is selected by the board from its members and also serves as the chief fiscal officer of the District.
 The Board of Education is vested with various powers and duties as set forth in the Education Law.
 Among these are the adoption of annual budgets (subject to voter approval), the levy of real property taxes for the support of education, the appointment of such employees as may be necessary, and other such duties reasonably required to fulfill the responsibilities provided by law.